Emma727/course/dsci_554.md

     * ***Focal points*** 焦点
         * Elements with a point of interest, emphasis or difference will capture and hold attention
     * ***Past experience*** 红绿灯
-        * Elements are perceived according to past experience
+        * Elements are perceived according to past experience<br>
     <img src="./pic/11_2_4.png" width = "500" height = "250" alt="data_visualization" />

 * Gestalt laws of grouping